ayush-usf/galileo/docs/logging.md

 The FINE, FINER, FINEST levels, along with stdout and stderr, should be used for internal development purposes only.  stdout and stderr can also be used for output in client-side applications.

+INFO can be used for debugging in production, otherwise WARNING or higher should be logged.